- Form a Company Now!+

 - Make Payments+

 Official documents are valid only in their own country.
 Therefore, to be recognized for use abroad, they have to be authenticated, legalized, or depending on the country, furnished with an “Apostille of the Hague.”
-The apostille is an international certification comparable to a notarization and is only valid in countries that are part of the Hague Convention (List of Countries).
+The apostille is an international certification comparable to a notarization and is only valid in countries that are part of the Hague Convention.
 For all other countries not in the Hague Convention, consulate legalizations would be required in order to legalize your documents.
 Legalizations from the consulate involve dealing with 3 different State agencies.

 The process of the legalization is broken into two parts.
-The first part is to obtain the correct legalization from the State of Formation or the State of Delaware.
+The first part is to obtain the correct legalization from the State of formation or the State of Delaware.
 There are several different ways to go about consulate legalizations based on the type of document you are having legalized.
 Below is an outline of the different types of documents:

 Documents Issued from the State of Formation